- A quick glance at what nibbler tool to use

 Different power sources.

-You can even get manual nibblers for small metal artwork jobs, but you should look into a powered model if you are planning on doing any building work like cutting roofing materials as a manual nibbler will be far too slow.
+You can even get manual nibblers for small metal artwork jobs, but you should look into a powered model if you are planning on doing any building work like cutting roofing materials, as a manual nibbler will be far too slow.

 The different types of nibblers

 - Compressed air nibblers.
 Nibblers that run on compressed air are reasonably inexpensive if you already have a compressor.
 Compressors are very loud, however, which could be a problem in some situations.
-The hose also tends to get in the way.
+The hose tends to get in the way.

 Before buying a nibbler tool…